This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch breadcrumbs recipe, check out our Leftover Ingredients Recipe Finder.

-- Bread: Use any bread you have on hand—whole wheat, white, sourdough, or gluten-free all work.
+- Bread: Use any bread you have—white, whole wheat, sourdough, or gluten-free all work.
 Herb or garlic bread adds extra flavor.
-For gluten-free breadcrumbs, simply start with gluten-free bread.

-- Olive Oil: Extra virgin olive oil is my go-to, but other oils like avocado, vegetable, or canola oil are great alternatives.
+- Olive Oil: I use extra virgin olive oil, but avocado, vegetable, or canola oil work too.

-- Salt and Herbs: Customize the flavor with your favorite dried herbs and spices.
+- Salt and Herbs: Season with your favorite dried herbs and spices to customize the flavor.

 Recipe Variations

-- Italian-Style Breadcrumbs: Add dried basil, oregano, and garlic powder—or your favorite Italian seasoning blend—for a flavorful twist.
-Perfect for recipes like Chicken Parmesan or Turkey Meatballs.
+- Italian-Style: Add dried basil, oregano, and garlic powder for extra flavor.
+Great for Chicken Parmesan or Turkey Meatballs.

 How To Make Breadcrumbs